OutSystems/docs-odc/src/eap/reference/system-actions/user.md

 ### User

-The end user of the apps.
+The end-user of the apps.

 *Attributes*